"They Don't Care": Head Coach Rick Bowness Targets Blue Jackets Culture In Postgame Comments, Says It Will Change If He Returns

 "Some of those guys are so lucky the season's over and there's no practice tomorrow."

-For a franchise that has spent much of its existence searching for sustained relevance, Bowness' comments felt like something deeper than a reaction to this single loss or their 2-8-1 record to finish the season.
+For a franchise that has spent much of its existence searching for sustained relevance, Bowness' comments felt like an allusion to something deeper than a single loss — or their 2-8-1 record to finish the season.

-Instead, it was commentary on the culture of the franchise — or lack of it.
+Instead, it was a commentary on the culture of the franchise — or lack thereof.
 Bowness, who has been with the Blue Jackets for just three months but has decades of NHL coaching experience, was quick to give examples.

-“You have to hate losing,” he said.
+“You have to hate losing,” Bowness said.
 “I don't care if it's a meaningless game.
 I do not care.
 Show up and compete.”

 Bowness was blunt when asked how the compete level stopped.

 "Because it got tough.
 Because it got hard."
 Bowness said.
 "Everything was good as long as it was going their way.
-And now, it gets tough, we don't want to want battle back."
+And now, it gets tough (and) we don't want to battle back."

-The loss Tuesday was the sixth straight defeat in front of the home crowd at Nationwide Arena, doubling their previous record of three straight home losses to end a season.
+The loss on Tuesday was the sixth straight defeat in front of the home crowd at Nationwide Arena, doubling the Blue Jackets' previous record of three straight home losses to end a season.

-"Inexcusable," Bowness said when asked about their play at home to end the season.
+"Inexcusable," Bowness said when asked about the Blue Jackets' recent results at home.
 "If they're not embarrassed [by that], they're on the wrong team."

-Interwoven in his fiery comments were Bowness' vow to change the culture should he return.
-No decision has been made on his future, and Bowness stated on multiple occasions Tuesday night that he'll need to have a conversation with "Don", referring to Blue Jackets President of Hockey Operations and General Manager Don Waddell, about if he'll return.
+Interwoven in his fiery comments was Bowness' vow to change the culture should he return.
+No decision has been made on his future, and Bowness stated on multiple occasions Tuesday night that he'll need to have a conversation with GM Don Waddell.

-"I don't know if I'm back, but if I'm back, I'm changing this culture," said Bowness.
-He reiterated that point on multiple occasions and was asked how he would do that if he does return.
+"I don't know if I'm back, but if I'm back, I'm changing this culture," Bowness said.
+He reiterated that point on multiple occasions.

 “If I'm back, I'm changing this culture.”

-As recently as a month ago, the Blue Jackets were in second place in the Metropolitan division.
-With the loss their 10th in their final 13 games to end the season, they finished fifth — and just one point ahead of sixth.
+As recently as a month ago, the Blue Jackets were in second place in the Metropolitan Division.
+With the loss, their 10th in their final 13 games to end the season, the Jackets finished fifth — and just one point ahead of sixth.

-Bowness said fans of the team didn't deserve what they got over the final weeks of the season.
+Bowness said fans didn't deserve what they got over the final weeks of the season.

 For now, Bowness' words — which many had only whispered before — represent the final image of the 2025-26 version of the Blue Jackets.

-With or without Bowness, it could prove to dictate the tone for the 2026-27 version.
+With or without Bowness, it could dictate the tone for the 2026-27 version.